rsmp-nordic/core_v4/components.md

 You can also list groups:

 ```
-dl/sg,dl                   # All signal groups and all detector logics
+sg,dl                   # All signal groups and all detector logics
+sg,dl/1                   # The first signal groups and the first detector logic
 ```

 Hyphen can be used for ranges of components: